Homelessness Assessment & Accommodation Support Service privacy notice

 The Homelessness Reduction Act 2017 requires the local authority to collect data at a case level.
 The quarterly Homelessness Case Level Information Collection return (H -CLIC) will provide Government information on the actions that were taken to prevent homelessness i.e. demographic information such as nationality and ethnic group; the circumstances leading to and following on from a household's homelessness application being made; the actions taken by the local authority on each case; and all temporary accommodation placements.

-In addition, the Ministry of Housing, Communities and Local Government are requiring local authorities to separately provide personal data on households, such as names and addresses.
-This data needs to be collected through H-CLIC so that the MHCLG can link the data collected on applicant households to other data sources.
+In addition, the Department for Levelling Up, Housing and Communities (DLUHC) are requiring local authorities to separately provide personal data on households, such as names and addresses.
+This data needs to be collected through H-CLIC so that the DLUHC can link the data collected on applicant households to other data sources.
 This will support the work being carried out by the Homelessness Policy Team in the Department.
-By linking data sources on homelessness, the MHCLOG will be able to measure the effectiveness of a range of homelessness programmes and monitor the implementation and impact of the Homelessness Reduction Act 2017.
+By linking data sources on homelessness, the DLUHC will be able to measure the effectiveness of a range of homelessness programmes and monitor the implementation and impact of the Homelessness Reduction Act 2017.

-European General Data Protection Regulation (GDPR and revised Data Protection Act 2018 (DPA18)
+UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018 (DPA18)

-Any processing (such as collecting/storing/sharing) of personal data must meet the requirements of the new European General Data Protection Regulation (GDPR) and revised Data Protection Act 2018 (DPA18)
+Any processing (such as collecting/storing/sharing) of personal data must meet the requirements of the UK General Data Protection Regulation (UK GDPR) and revised Data Protection Act 2018 (DPA18)

 The new legislation also introduces some key new or enhanced requirements, such as increased transparency requirements and increased rights for individuals.
 There are new accountability provisions too which require organisations to keep much more detailed records to be able to demonstrate compliance and detect and report data breaches quickly if they happen.